 - quitting smoking

-- trimming the toenails
+- carefully trimming the toenails

-- avoiding removing calluses at home
+- not removing calluses at home

-- avoiding walking around in bare feet
+- avoiding walking around barefoot

-- wearing proper-fitting shoes
+- wearing well-fitting shoes

 - scheduling regular foot examinations

-- a history of foot ulcers
+- had a history of foot ulcers